Duhyadi/Deleterious-alleles-in-landraces-of-maize/README.md

-# README of "Identification of deleterious alleles in landraces of maize"
+# "Identification of deleterious alleles in landraces of maize"

 This repository contains data for the identification of deleterious alleles in landraces of maize from Mexico.
 Different data are analyzed, product of different sequencing technique.
 Reason why the repository is divided into two directories Arteaga_et_al_2016 and Rojas, 2019 (in preparation).The content of each directory is described below.